Active Release Techniques (ART)

 - Shin Splints

 Note: Providers must be certified in ART in order to perform the technique.
-Doug is not only certified; he is an Instructor for ART and teaches seminars internationally throughout the year.
+Doug is not only certified; he was an Instructor for ART and taught seminars internationally for 15 years.

 How It Works